 “NTTC believes without reservation that tanker trucks’ unhindered ability to deliver relief supplies to power-loss areas is a matter of maintaining national security.”

-In conclusion, “NTTC supports and envisions a zero-emission future, but is fully opposed the administration’s aggressive and unreasonable efforts promoting EV technologies over other zero- or low-emission fuel options.
+In conclusion, “NTTC supports and envisions a zero-emission future, but is fully opposed to the administration’s aggressive and unreasonable efforts promoting EV technologies over other zero- or low-emission fuel options.
 Current EV technologies are prohibitive to our segment of the trucking industry for safety and financial concerns, which informs our pessimistic MHD EV implementation outlook.”

 The full letter also is available on NTTC’s website.